robinupham/shear_pcl_cov/docs/index.rst

 shear_pcl_cov documentation
 ===========================

-Welcome to the documentation for the `shear_pcl_cov <https://github.com/robinupham/shear_pcl_cov>`_ repository, which contains all the code needed to produce the figures in [paper tbd].
+Welcome to the documentation for the `shear_pcl_cov <https://github.com/robinupham/shear_pcl_cov>`_ repository, which contains all the code needed to produce the figures in [paper in prep.].

 .. toctree::
    :maxdepth: 1